Ashley00/CS5350/README.md

 maxDepth-int of max depth for the tree\
 currDepth-int of current depth for the tree

-#### For HW2-:
+#### For HW2-Ensemble Learning and Linear Regression:
 My program for running ensemble learning takes a longer time than expected.

-Ensemble Learning- run each python file below to get part 1-5 answer AdaBoost.py
+Ensemble Learning- run each python file below to get part 1-5 answer\
+AdaBoost.py
 Bagging.py
 BiasVariance.py